 Let go of fear.
 Embrace change.

 It won’t be easy.
-It will likely share the shit out of you and everyone around you.
+It will likely scare the shit out of you and everyone around you.
 But if you want to respect yourself and live fully in alignment with your values, it is absolutely necessary to first realize if you’ve been living someone else’s values, and then be determined to fix it.
-You got this.

 How would your life be different if you were to put your personal values before anyone else’s?
 What would that look like for you?
 Maybe it scares you.
 Maybe that’s a sign that it’s exactly where you need to be headed.